Quasinormal modes and excitation factors of Kerr black holes: Results

 It is important to note that most of the \glspl{QNM} tabulated in this work have been previously computed and that our main goal here is to cross-check the frequency calculations.
-As an example, Fig.~\ref{fig:s0l0m0n1} shows the trajectory in the complex plane, parametrized by $a$, of the $s = \ell = m = 0, n = 1$ \gls{QNM} frequencies obtained in this work (blue), using the \texttt{qnm} package \cite{Stein:2019mop} (orange) and from Berti \etal{} \cite{Berti:2005ys, Berti:2009kk} (green), respectively.
-The three trajectories agree well for most values of $a$.
-Discrepancies only begin at near-extremal spins $a \gtrsim 0.99$, where our calculation suggests that the \gls{QNM} frequency approaches steadily to $\omega \approx 0.0625 - 0.3188i$ at $a = 0.9999$, which matches with the value presented in Table I of Ref.~\cite{Richartz:2015saa} for the extremal $a = 1$ case (open circle in the inset of Fig.~\ref{fig:s0l0m0n1}) when rounded to the same precision.
+As an example, Fig.~\ref{fig:s0l0m0n1} shows the trajectory in the complex plane, parametrized by $a$, of the $s = \ell = m = 0, n = 1$ \gls{QNM} frequencies obtained in this work (blue), using the \texttt{qnm} package \cite{Stein:2019mop} (orange) and from Berti \etal{} \cite{Berti:2005ys, Berti:2009kk} (green), respectively.\footnote{Note that the calculations of Kerr \gls{QNM} frequencies in Refs.~\cite{Berti:2005ys, Berti:2009kk}, and available online~\cite{BertiCardoso}, are unreliable very close to the Kerr extremal limit (roughly, when $a \gtrsim 0.999$).} The three trajectories agree well for most values of $a$.
+Discrepancies begin only at near-extremal spins $a \gtrsim 0.99$, where our calculation suggests that the \gls{QNM} frequency approaches steadily to $\omega \approx 0.0625 - 0.3188i$ at $a = 0.9999$, which matches with the value presented in Table I in Ref.~\cite{Richartz:2015saa} for the extremal $a = 1$ case (open circle in the inset in Fig.~\ref{fig:s0l0m0n1}) when rounded to the same precision.
 On the other hand, the trajectories from the literature show chaotic behaviors, suggesting that these are numerical artifacts in their calculations.

-Figures~\ref{fig:scalar_qnm},~\ref{fig:electromagnetic_qnm} and \ref{fig:gravitational_qnm} show the trajectories of all the scalar, electromagnetic and gravitational \glspl{QNM} tabulated in this work, respectively.
+Figures~\ref{fig:scalar_qnm}--\ref{fig:gravitational_qnm} show the trajectories of all the scalar, electromagnetic, and gravitational \glspl{QNM} tabulated in this work, respectively.
 In all these figures, $+|m|$ and $m = 0$ modes are plotted with solid lines, while $-|m|$ modes are plotted with dashed lines.
 They are connected at $a = 0$ where the \gls{QNM} frequencies do not depend on $m$.
 Trajectories with the same value of $|m|$ are plotted with the same color.

 Note that these plots are intended to help understand general trends and anomalies in those \gls{QNM} trajectories and inspect our calculations for numerical artifacts.
-In Sec.~\ref{sec:Discussions}, we will discuss in-depth some of their features.
+In Sec.~\ref{sec:Discussions}, we will discuss in depth some of their features.